saltstack/salt/doc/topics/tutorials/docker_sls.rst

     The base image you choose will need to have python 2.6 or 2.7 installed.
     We are hoping to resolve this constraint in a future release.

-    If `base` is ommited the default image used is a JeOS OpenSuse Leap image maintained by Suse
+    If `base` is ommited the default image used is a minimal OpenSUSE image with Python support, maintained by SUSE

 Next run the `docker.sls_build` command: